 The Equitable Public Space Fund will make grants to organizing around public spaces that are not primarily profit-seeking and that are accessible to the public without paying admission, using a key, or gaining special permission (at least during posted hours).

 The Equitable Public Space Fund is a special fund at Bread & Roses Community Fund made possible through a partnership with the William Penn Foundation.
-Check out a list of previously funded Bread & Roses grantees that are organizing for equitable public space.
+The first grants were made in 2020 through the Equitable Public Space Giving Project.
+Learn more about the 2020 grantees here.

 Does my group qualify for an Equitable Public Space Fund grant?